diegocontr/EpidemicSimulation/README.md

 The simulation returns a Result object, which can come in three levels of detail to choose from, from final size only, number of tests used and total quarantine days for each individual run, to a complete detail of infectious trees of who infected whom at what time, and the detailed status of each node over time.

 ![Animation of the result](images/sim_anim.gif)

+The networks used are included as compressed json files, and they are described in [this document](NETWORKS.md).

 ## Overview of the repository